Bob Morgan (Illinois politician): Committee assignments

-Education and law career
+Early life and education

+Morgan grew up in Richton Park, Illinois, a south suburb of Chicago.
+He is the son of two Chicago Public Schools teachers.
+He earned a bachelor's degree in political science from the University of Illinois Urbana-Champaign and a Juris Doctor from the Northern Illinois University College of Law.

+Career before elected office

-Bob Morgan is a lifelong Illinoisan.
-He earned a bachelor’s degree in political science from the University of Illinois at Urbana-Champaign and a Juris Doctor from Northern Illinois University College of Law.
-He began his career in healthcare consulting, advising hospital systems on patient care and operational practices, before joining Illinois state government as Deputy General Counsel for Employee Benefits at the Department of Central Management Services.
-He later served as General Counsel for the Illinois Department of Public Health, overseeing healthcare facility licensing, emergency preparedness, communicable disease control, maternal and child health, and mental health services.
+Morgan began his career as a health care attorney, advising hospital systems on patient care and operational practices.
+In 2010, he joined the Illinois state government as Deputy General Counsel for Employee Benefits at the Illinois Department of Central Management Services.
+He later served as Associate General Counsel in the Office of Illinois Governor Pat Quinn, before going on to serve as General Counsel for the Illinois Department of Public Health.
+In this role, he oversaw health care facility licensing, emergency preparedness, communicable disease control, maternal and child health, and mental health services.

+While serving in the Governor's Office, Morgan worked on health care reform efforts under Quinn and played a role in implementing the Affordable Care Act in Illinois.
+His work helped secure health coverage for more than 650,000 Illinois residents through the ACA's Medicaid expansion.

 In 2013, following the passage of the Illinois Medical Cannabis Pilot Program, Morgan was appointed Statewide Project Coordinator.
-He was responsible for implementing the state’s medical marijuana program, including licensing dispensaries and cultivation centers.
-His work helped establish the regulatory framework for medical cannabis during a period of rapid growth and public interest.
+He was responsible for implementing the state's medical cannabis program and developing a new regulatory framework for the use of cannabis by eligible patients.